joeyred/wp-genfound/README.md

 #### 3. Use correct configuration file

-The configuration files are explained in more detail further down, but all you have to do now if you want to change some of the classes in teh Genesis markup, use the `grid-config-flex.php` file located in `/inc/foundation/config/`.
+The configuration files are explained in more detail further down, but all you have to do now if you want to change some of the classes in the Genesis markup, use the `grid-config-flex.php` file located in `/inc/foundation/config/`.

 ## Enqueueing Scripts & Stylesheets with `genfound_enqueue()`